 In general, this approach works well to replace your ICMP-based habits.
 However, there are some things to consider about testing with TCP tools versus ICMP:

-• There are also some major managed service network providers out there that specifically block a return SYNACK packet from machines.
-This results in tools like tcptraceroute reporting a success but netcat reporting a failure.
+reporting a failure.
 I have no understanding of why this is done but it is one of the most frustrating things I’ve seen from a troubleshooting standpoint.

-• tcptraceroute is useful on its own without additional action.
+is useful on its own without additional action.
 However, you can raise the usefulness of this tool if you know what the successful path to a remote system should look like ahead of time.
-This provides you with a point of comparison when a problem occurs so that you can actually pinpoint the likely point of failure (whereas, without this, you’ll only know the point ahead of the problem).
+This provides you with a point of comparison when a problem occurs so that you can actually pinpoint the likely point of failure (whereas, without this, you’ll only know the point ahead of the problem).- In a continuous monitoring context, I wrote scripts to integrate

-• This approach is not as useful in an environment where a multi-path routing scheme is used for traffic (so over the Internet, over complex networks, etc.) though I have found it useful when the multi-path has a broken path (because this helps identify the broken path).
+results into the availability testing for remote systems and always had a good point of comparison for when it worked and when it didn’t. - This approach is not as useful in an environment where a multi-path routing scheme is used for traffic (so over the Internet, over complex networks, etc.) though I have found it useful when the multi-path has a broken path (because this helps identify the broken path).

 Getting These Tools